UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- /TOC -->

 ## Overview
-MegaMol TM is a visualization middleware used to visualize point-based molecular datasets.
-This software is developed by the MegaMol TM team, at the TU Dresden, Germany, and the Univer- sity of Stuttgart, Germany.
+MegaMol&trade; is a visualization middleware used to visualize point-based molecular datasets.
+This software is developed by the MegaMol&trade; team, at the TU Dresden, Germany, and the Univer- sity of Stuttgart, Germany.
 The project was started in the Collaborative Research Center 716, subproject D.3, at the Visualization Research Center (VISUS), University of Stuttgart, Germany.
 Development involves the Computer Graphics and Visualization Group of the TU Dresden, Ger-